Bariatric Nutrition Guidelines

 • Continue to consume 6 small meals per day.
 Each meal should be no more than ½ cup.

-• Continue to include 8 cups of fluid each day.
-Remember to stop drinking fluids 30 minutes before a meal and not resume until 30 minutes after a meal.
+• Continue to include 64oz of clear liquids each day.
+Remember to avoid drinking while eating and do not resume drinking until 20 to 30 minutes after a meal.

 • Avoid skins of raw fruits and vegetables when blending.

-• You may eat meats which have been very finely chopped, fish that has been flaked apart before eating and scrambled eggs, (substitute or whites only) without passing through the blender.
+• You may eat meats which have been finely chopped, fish that has been flaked apart before eating, and scrambled egg whites without passing through a blender.
+Meats should be moist and tender; consider adding broth, low-fat gravy, or a low-fat and sugar-free sauce.

 Sample menu for Pureed stage: